 Decent Work and Economic Growth

 We contribute to economic growth through innovation and new technologies.
-The measures we have taken to employ young people also support this goal to a significant degree.
-During the COVID-19 pandemic, we have focused even more on the remote work opportunities of our employees and sought to offer new jobs in spite of the difficult circumstances.
-In Finland, we recruited 14 new graduates or students nearing their graduation for the DigiStar Trainee Program that began in May 2021.
+The measures we have taken to employ young people support this goal to a significant degree.
+During the COVID-19 pandemic, we focused even more on remote work opportunities for our employees and sought to offer new jobs despite the difficult circumstances.
+In the Nordic region, we recruited over 30 new graduates or students nearing their graduation for the DigiStar Trainee Program that began in May 2022.